patrinoua/work-in-tech/README.md

 #

 ### Interesting reads
-"The secret of raising smart kids" (Or what it means to have a growth mindset, by Scientific American ([link](https://www.scientificamerican.com/article/the-secret-to-raising-smart-kids1/))
+"The secret of raising smart kids" (Or what it means to have a growth mindset - Scientific American [link](https://www.scientificamerican.com/article/the-secret-to-raising-smart-kids1/)